GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/wordpress/cloudrun/README.md

 #### Step 2: Deploy resources

-Once you have the required information, head back to the Cloud Shell editor.
+Once you have the required information, head back to your cloned repository.
 Make sure you’re in the directory of this tutorial (where this README is in).

-Configure the Terraform variables in your terraform.tfvars file.
+Configure the Terraform variables in your `terraform.tfvars` file.
 See [terraform.tfvars.sample](terraform.tfvars.sample) as starting point - just copy it to `terraform.tfvars` and edit the latter.
 See the variables documentation below.

 **Note**: If you have the [domain restriction org. policy](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains) on your organization, you have to edit the `cloud_run_invoker` variable and give it a value that will be accepted in accordance to your policy.